sakshi2333445/Med-Bot/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- The Llama 2 development team for providing an excellent language model.
+- The Llama 2 development team and hugging face platform for providing an excellent language model.
 - The Chainlit team for their conversational AI platform.
 - Contributors to open-source libraries and tools used in this project.